 It gives you your own platform – It is your platform, your space to put across your opinions, beliefs, values, and views.
 For many, it is a portfolio and extension of a CV and opportunity to show off talents and highlight to others just what you are capable of.
 It is a platform where you can meet new people, make new friends and find out new information.

-To make new friends –One of the biggest positives that have come from blogging is making new friends.
+To make new friends –According to my friends from Two Hour Blogger, one of the biggest positives that have come from blogging is making new friends.
 I am closer to people I knew vaguely before and I have a whole bunch of girls I love catching up with who I would have never met if it wasn’t for my blog

 Extra money – This should be the last reason you start a blog because it is a hard slog, it is not as easy as saying ‘oh hey I have a blog please send me free things’ it is so much hard work, maintenance, sweat and tears but exploring writing and passions to make a bit of extra income can never be a bad thing can it?